apache/superset/superset-frontend/temporary_superset_ui/superset-ui/CONTRIBUTING.md

 ### Publishing

-**Prerequisite:** You'll need an [npmjs.com](https://npmjs.com) account that is part of the `superset-ui` organization.
+**Prerequisite:** You'll need to be a committer on the `apache-superset` organization to be able to publish new versions of `superset-ui`.

-1. Make sure you're logged in to NPM from your shell.
-Run `npm login` if necessary.
+1. Checkout the `master` branch from the main repo at `apache-superset/superset-ui` - NOT A FORK!
-2. To make the release, run `yarn run release` and follow the prompts.
+2. run `yarn run ci:create-patch-version` to bump the patch version (the most common case) or `yarn run ci:create-minor-version` to bump the minor version.
+Once the process finishes and the commit has been pushed to GitHub, CI will complete publishing the release to npm (takes some time to complete).